MIDL-Conference/midl-website/pages/index.md

 MIDL is organized by the [MIDL Foundation](/foundation.html) and its [Board](/board.html).

 MIDL is inviting proposals to organize **[MIDL challenges](/call-for-challenges.html)**.
-We are soliciting bids to organize [MIDL 2025](/call-for-2025.html).

 <p class="centered">
     <a href="/young-researchers-board.html" class="button">Young Researcher Board - Call for Members</a>